 Appropriate for a getaway from the high tech world a mile below, there is no electricity.
 The mellow glow of kerosene lamps lights your accommodations and propane heaters warm the lodges and cabins.
 Not too long ago an up-to-date privy building with flush toilets was a welcome innovation to the mountaintop retreat, however, there are no showers.
 Buckets are standard in all lodging for sponge baths (hot water spigot located near dining room entrance) and truthfully, no one is anxious to get wet all over, especially since nighttime temperatures can take a radical dip, even at the height of summer and the daytime temperature has only reached 80 degrees twice (during 2012’s record setting heat wave).
 The Hudson Bay wool blankets on the beds rate far higher with lodge guests than icy showers ever could!

 Outdoor activity creates healthy appetites and the hosts at LeConte Lodge® recognize this.
 From the coffee or hot chocolate that awaits you upon arrival to the family-style meals served in the lodge dining room, you will be able to eat your fill of tasty and nourishing dishes which appease hunger and restore energy.
 Lunch is also provided to guests staying for more than one night.
 Breakfast consists of scrambled eggs, Canadian Bacon, biscuits, pancakes, grits and Tang.
 Evening meal consists of soup, beef and gravy, mashed potatoes, green beans, stewed apples, peach half and chocolate chip cookies.
 All meals are served with coffee, hot chocolate and water.
-Alternate evening meals are provided for guests staying more than one night and with advance notice we can accommodate most dietary restrictions.
+Alternate evening meals are provided for guests staying more than one night.

 You live by the sun on Mount LeConte — early to bed, relaxed by your climb, and early to rise to enjoy a renowned Myrtle Point sunrise.
 Televisions aren’t missed.
 For leisure activities, the lodge office provides reading material, games and comfortable chairs.
 Then there’s always the most popular activity of all; sitting on the deck in rocking chairs, soaking up the view of the mountain tops and distant valleys.